 Hands-on Glass Art Programs

 ICG fundamentally believes in engaging Chicago youth in arts education and provides a dedicated space for programs.
-Ignition youth programming features innovative and collaborative hands-on glass art experiences.
-Programs include glass blowing and sculpting, glass fusing, flame working, mold making, and screen printing.
-Team engineered projects are designed to foster a sense of community and accountability.
+Programming features innovative and collaborative hands-on glass art experiences, which include glass blowing and sculpting, glass fusing, flame-working, mold making and casting.
+Team projects are a central component of ICG’s methodology.
+Projects are designed to foster a sense of community and accountability.
 Students are encouraged to be creative, experiment and push beyond comfort zones.

 Being an ICG intern has taught me a lot about glass blowing itself but more about responsibility, communication, leadership, and teamwork.

 “Having the freedom to be creative is why ICG programming works.”

 I learned that I can be creative with forming my ideas if I have more confidence in myself.
 Through the programming I learned control and patience in life and everything I do.
 ICG is like a home away from home.

 The program helped me bring out my inner inspiration and helped me learn that I have the ability to make things even if it means to fail a couple times.

 ICG programming helped me develop social and teamwork skills that I will use later in life.